Skip to main content

 Access over Upper Lugg Meadow is unrestricted but do not walk in the growing hay between late April and July.
 Access on Lower Lugg is restricted to public rights of way only from March to the end of July.

-We are deeply concerned over proposals to build 360 homes on land in Tupsley, near Hereford, which borders our Lugg Meadows Nature Reserve, a Site of Special Scientific Interest (SSSI) and ecologically-important floodplain meadow.
+We are deeply concerned that a planning application has been submitted to build 350 dwellings on land which borders our Lugg Meadows Nature Reserve, a legally protected Site of Special Scientific Interest (SSSI) and ecologically important floodplain meadow.

-This Plantlife nature reserve is a legally-protected Site of Special Scientific Interest, with a fragile ecosystem and nationally-scarce plant species including Narrow-leaved Water-dropwort Oenanthe silaifolia.
+This Plantlife nature reserve has a fragile ecosystem and nationally scarce plant species, including Narrow-leaved Water-dropwort (Oenanthe silaifolia).
 It is also one of the few ancient Lammas floodplain meadows remaining in England, adjacent to the River Lugg and part of the wider River Wye catchment.

 Images